member87/portfolio-astro/src/content/project/gmodcheat.md

 In addition to Lua injection, it saves all client Lua files to a directory when you join public servers.
-Having these files saved lets you read through them which makes exploting poorly written plugins easier.
+Having these files saved lets you read through them which makes exploiting poorly written plugins easier.